tssajo/Minify/TEST.md

 -------------------
 Open a `.css` or `.html` or `.js` or `.svg` file in your Sublime Text editor then you can

-  a) use the Context Menu inside the Sublime Text editor window or
+  a) use the Context Menu inside the Sublime Text editor window

-  b) access the `Minify file` or `Beautify file` commands under Tools / Minify menu in Sublime Text; or
+  b) access the `Minify file` or `Beautify file` commands under Tools / Minify menu in Sublime Text

   c) use one of the following keyboard shortcuts: